 I have to remind myself often that success for my child does not mean that my child will have what I consider a "perfect life" - go to college, get a good job, get married to a wonderful person, move to the suburbs and have 2.5 children and a dog.
 Instead, my child may leave home before graduating high school, may get into drugs/ alcohol, may get pregnant, may lose his/ her college scholarship, may get arrested, have a criminal record that prevents him/ her from getting the job he/she wanted...

 I didn't do this to my child.
 Nothing I can do or could have done would completely rewire his/ her brain.
 This is not my fault.
 Nor is it totally my child's fault (although it is his or her responsibility).
 If we both regret and blame others for the past, throw up our hands, and give up then THAT is our "fault."
 Yes, I need to greive the life I wanted for my child, but then I need to move on.
 I need to redefine "success" for my child.

 My son wanted to be a police officer or a marine.
 He wanted to get married and live happily ever after.
 Instead, he is in prison, and will probably be in and out of prison for the rest of his life.
 This is not because he's a bad person, or because I'm a failure as a parent.
 It is because he needs structure to feel safe.
 More structure than I, or anyone else, can legally provide.

-With hindsight, I can see that it is because of the parenting he received from us, that the reason he's in prison was for a non-violent crime.
+With hindsight, I can see that it is because of the parenting he received from us, that the reason he's in prison was for a non-violent crime (vs a violent one).
 Some part of his brain, is still struggling to follow the values we tried to instill.